 This tab (Figure 3-12) is not active unless Navigator has an AES67 License (which is gratis).
-To use this tab the WNIP system must have at least one Blade-3 blade designated as an "AES67 Translator" along with one or more AES67-compatible devices networked with the WNIP system.
+To use this tab the WNIP system must have at least one Blade-3 blade designated as an "AES67 Translator" or have at least one Blade-4 device, along with one or more AES67-compatible devices, networked with the WNIP system.